JuliaRibeiro1/Scrimba-projects/Color Scheme Generator/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## What I learned
-* ✨This is my first project using an API✨
 * In this project I was able to practice my APIs skills and use API FETCH with async/await.
 * Trigger css animations by onClick events.
 * Importing functions.